MFlowCode/MFC/docs/documentation/case.md

 - `perturb_flow` activates the perturbation of initial velocity by random noise.

-- `perturb_flow_fluid` specifies the fluid component whose flow is to be perturbed.
+- `perturb_flow_fluid` specifies the fluid component whose flow will be perturbed.

 - `perturb_flow` activates the perturbation of initial velocity by random noise.